 The dinette chairs are free-standing to allow greater freedom of movement than typical booth style dinettes or pedestal seats.
 Folding dinette chairs are also provided for additional seating when needed.
-The folding chairs are typically stored in the bedroom wardrobe or under the bed.
+The folding chairs are typically stored in the bedroom wardrobe, under the bed, or under the sofa.